Babanila/movie-list-app/README.md

-# Getting Started with Create React App
+# Getting Started with "Movie List App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Movie List App](https://github.com/Babanila/movie-list-app).

+## Before running the App

+- Create a file called .env in the root directory
+- Add `REACT_APP_SERVER_URL="https://november7-730026606190.europe-west1.run.app"` to the file.

 ## Available Scripts